openstack/manila/doc/source/devref/huawei_nas_driver.rst

 Backend Configuration
 ---------------------

-Modify the `manila.conf` Manila configuration file and add share_driver and manila_huawei_conf_file items.
+Modify the `manila.conf` manila configuration file and add share_driver and manila_huawei_conf_file items.
 Example for configuring a storage system: